jessicakenney/space-age/README.md

 Enter your birthdate and see how old you would be on a different planet.
 A solar year lasts 365 days on planet Earth, however varies from planet to planet.
-Mercury solar year lasts only 88 days.The calculator determines how many years a user has left to live on each planet by determining the user's life expectancy based on their sex.
+Mercury solar year lasts only 88 days.The calculator determines how many years a user has left to live on each planet by determining the user's life expectancy based on their sex and the decade which they were born.

 ## Test Plan